gcallah/BookReviews/wilkinson.md

 but to achieve salvation, and that is quite definitely not something biological science can recommend to us.

-182-183: John B Watson's terrible advice for mothers

-191: marriage makes people happier

-194: relationships make us happier
+In laying out his case for what constitutes "the good life," Wilkinson has occasion to quote the absolutely horrific advice that the psychologist John B. Watson was offering to new mothers in 1928, which included directions such as "Never hug or kiss them, never let them sit in your lap..."
+There is no way of behaving so kooky that some rationalist hasn't recommended it quite seriously at some point in the past.

+Wilkinson lays great stress on the findings indicating that marriage, and other close relationships, make us happier.
-But neither of those findings contradict the idea that we are just biological machines, programmed to behave in certain ways by "evolution." so, evolution "wants" me to be monogamous and value relationship relationships.
+And he lays out a case for why this was to our evolutionary advantage.
+But neither of those findings are in conflict with the idea that we are just biological machines, "programmed" to behave in certain ways by "evolution."
+"So," the materialist will respond, "evolution 'wants' me to be monogamous and value relationship relationships.

 202: "surely this is the case"